List of submissions to the 56th Academy Awards for Best Foreign Language Film

 This is a list of submissions to the 56th Academy Awards for Best Foreign Language Film.
 The Academy Award for Best Foreign Language Film was created in 1956 by the Academy of Motion Picture Arts and Sciences to honour non-English-speaking films produced outside the United States.
 The award is handed out annually, and is accepted by the winning film's director, although it is considered an award for the submitting country as a whole.
 Countries are invited by the Academy to submit their best films for competition according to strict rules, with only one film being accepted from each country.

 For the 56th Academy Awards, twenty-six films were submitted in the category Academy Award for Best Foreign Language Film.
 The Dominican Republic submitted a film for the first time.
-The bolded titles were the five nominated films, which came from Algeria, France, Hungary, Spain and the eventual winner, Fanny and Alexander, from Sweden.
+The five nominated films came from Algeria, France, Hungary, Spain and Sweden.

+Sweden won the award for the third time with Fanny and Alexander by Ingmar Bergman, which also won Best Art Direction, Best Cinematography and Best Costume Design, alongside nominations for Best Original Screenplay and Best Director.